Citi Personal Wealth Management

 You and your future spouse are not only romantic partners—you are financial partners, too.
 As a result, you'll need to address several questions: How far will you go in merging your finances?
 Should you have a joint checking account, separate accounts or both?
 Who will pay the bills?
 If you're both working, whose employer–provided health plan should you use?
 Perhaps most important, when it comes to spending and taking on debt, do you have similar attitudes-and, if not, what's a sensible compromise?

-As you tackle the financial issues that come with marriage, here are some steps you may want to take:
+As you tackle the financial issues that come with marriage, here are some steps you may want to consider:

 To get off on the right foot, you should probably each disclose everything about your finances, including portfolio balances and debts.
 For example, if one or both of you have a lot of debt, tell your partner how much it is and how you plan to pay it off or reduce it to a manageable level.
 If there is a substantial difference in your net worth or this is a second marriage for one or both of you, you may want to consider a prenuptial agreement.